JonmarCorpuz/SecondBrain/Google Cloud/Cloud Bigtable.md

 # Cloud Bigtable Overview

-Google's BigTable is a low-latency NoSQL wide column database managed service for machine learning, operational analytics, and user-facing operations
+Google's BigTable is a low-latency NoSQL wide column database managed service for petabyte-scale applications that can manage up to billions of rows and thousands of columns (Ex: *Machine learning*, *Operational analytics*, *User-facing operations*, *etc.*)

 * Not serverless, meaning that you need to create a database instance in order to create a database (SSD or HDD)
 * HBase API compatible